takari/team-book/20-introduction.md

 # Introducing Takari and TEAM

-This book was created to document the plugins and features available in the Takari Extensions for Apache Maven (TEAM).
+This book documents the plugins and features available as the Takari Extensions for Apache Maven (TEAM) as well associated components and tools, that improve your usage of Maven.
 This introduction defines what the TEAM distribution is and introduces the company behind this new distribution.

 ## What is TEAM?